mvieyrar/diplo-cloud-notificacion-service/README.md

 For more details in the use of [tekton](https://tekton.dev) in the project, visit [manifest section](./manifests/tekton.md).

+## Triggers

+This repo contains a Webhook linking an event listener in Openshift to deploy the application.

 ## Test

 `dev` branch for validate before pre-prod envviroment.